OPS-E2E-PPE/VBA-Docs/api/Excel.ODBCConnection.SaveAsODC.md

 ## Example

-The following example saves the connection as an ODC file titled "ODCFile".
-This example assumes an ODBC connection exists on the active worksheet.
+The following example saves the connection as an ODC file titled ODCFile.
+This example assumes that an ODBC connection exists on the active worksheet.

 ```vb
 Sub UseSaveAsODC()